 Award honors memory of late Arkansas Farm Bureau President Stanley Reed

-Dana Stewart is the 2018 recipient of the Stanley E. Reed Leadership Award from the Arkansas Farm Bureau Federation.
-Stewart accepted the award Nov.
-28 during organization’s 84th annual conference at the Hot Springs Convention Center.
-Arkansas Farm Bureau President Randy Veach and Charlene Reed, widow of ArFB’s late President presented the award.
+Trent Dabbs is the 2019 recipient of the Stanley E. Reed Leadership Award from the Arkansas Farm Bureau Federation.
+Dabbs accepted the award Dec.
+4, during the organization’s 85th annual conference at the Statehouse Convention Center in Little Rock.
+Arkansas Farm Bureau President Randy Veach and Charlene Reed, widow of ArFB’s late president presented the award.

 The Stanley E. Reed Leadership Award was established to honor the memory of the late Arkansas Farm Bureau president and is awarded to an active member, 36 to 45 years of age, for outstanding leadership within their county Farm Bureau and community.
 It is intended to honor a county leader who has demonstrated the leadership qualities that were evident in Stanley Reed’s life and will help lead Farm Bureau into the future.

 Dabbs is a fourth-generation row-crop farmer south of Stuttgart.
 He grows corn, rice and soybeans on 3,000 acres with his father, Terry, a Farm Bureau state board member.
 His favorite crop to grow is corn.

 “Being from eastern Arkansas everybody would expect me to say rice.
 Rice is the most challenging and most rewarding for putting all of the time and effort to get it out,” Dabbs said.
 “Here, recently, we’ve really got into growing corn.
 I really like doing it.
 It’s something different.
 It’s one of those crops that you better get it right to start with.
 I like the precision of it.”

 Trent and his wife Kristian have two children, Finlee, 7, and Erin, 3.